 Eleven eminent scientists and exceptional early career researchers have been honoured in the annual Biochemical Society Awards.

-Each winner exemplifies the very best of the bioscience community in fields ranging from bioenergetics and electron transport to lipidomics.
+Each winner exemplifies the very best of the bioscience community in fields ranging from cell and developmental biology to endocrinology.

-“The Biochemical Society Awards are the perfect way to honour exceptional scientists within the bioscience community.
-As ever, the entry criteria are tough and the standards high and the awards are a real tribute to the talent within our community.
-On behalf of the Society, I’d like to congratulate the winners, all of whom have made outstanding contributions in their fields.
-Well done”, said Professor Colin D Bingle, Acting Chair of the Awards Committee.
+“The Biochemical Society Awards are the perfect way to honour exceptional scientists within the bioscience community every stage of their careers.
+As ever the standard of the nominees was exceptionally high and our winners can be justifiably proud of their achievements.
+The awards are a real tribute to the talent within the bioscience community.
+On behalf of the Society, I’d like to congratulate all of the winners, every one of whom has made outstanding contributions in their respective fields.
+Well done.”

-You can read more about the recipients on the Awards section of the website.
+You can read more about the recipients here.

 All of the award prizes and medal lectureships will take place in 2019 and all award winners will be invited to submit an article to a Society-owned publication.